Skip to main content

 Involve your whole team

-It’s important that your team understands the importance of website accessibility to prevent a lawsuit effectively.
-Training should cover the basics of web accessibility, your legal obligations, and how to implement and maintain accessibility features.
+Your team needs to understand what web accessibility means.
+Do some basic training, at least for future webshop changes.
+It should cover the basics of web accessibility, your legal obligations, and how to implement and maintain accessibility features.
 Here’s what you can focus on early on.

-1. Ensure that everyone understands why accessibility is important.
+1. Everyone needs to understand why accessibility is important.
 This helps foster a culture of inclusivity.

-2. Your web developers will need specific training on how to build and test for accessibility.
+2. Your web developers will need specific training on how to build and test for accessibility (this can be solved if you hire people outside your company).

 3. Anyone involved in creating content for your site should know how to make that content accessible, whether it’s writing alt text for images or ensuring video content has captions.